jacobdensford/jacobdensford.com/projects/new-trpg.md

 Some ideas for what to give a PC on a hit+ (an extra half-hit):

-- They deal double harm
+- They deal extra harm
 - They gain XP
 //